Try Doing Something New Every Day For 30 Days Challenge

 - Mix it up.
 Physical challenges one day, mental the next.
 This keeps your brain on its toes and prevents adaptation.

 - If you can’t measure it, you can’t improve it.
-Set clear, quantifiable goals for each challenge.
+Set clear, quantifiable goals for each challenge for 30 days.

 - Give yourself a deadline.
 The pressure of time forces action and prevents procrastination.

 - Combine multiple areas of growth in one activity.
-Learning a new language while networking is like killing two birds with one stone.
+Learning a different language while networking is like killing two birds with one stone.

 Remember, the goal isn’t to be comfortable.
 It’s to grow.
-Each challenge should make you slightly nauseous with anticipation.
+Each challenge for 30 days should make you slightly nauseous with anticipation.

 That’s how you know you’re on the right track.
 Now, stop overthinking and start doing.
-Your future self is built in the discomfort of today’s challenges.
+Your future self is built in the discomfort of today’s challenges for 30 days.
 So what are you waiting for?
 Get after it!

 Stuck on ideas?
 I’ve got you covered.

-Here’s a list to kickstart your ‘do something new everyday’ adventure:
+Here’s a list of 50 ideas to try for 30 days to kickstart your adventure:

 - Learn a magic trick